kwangzera-archive/com-tracker/README.md

 - download the models by running the batch file
 - https://learnopencv.com/deep-learning-based-human-pose-estimation-using-opencv-cpp-python/
 - https://github.com/spmallick/learnopencv/blob/master/OpenPose/OpenPoseImage.py
-- add folder `./models` contains the following files: https://github.com/CMU-Perceptual-Computing-Lab/openpose/tree/master/models
+- add folder `./models` contains the following files: https://github.com/CMU-Perceptual-Computing-Lab/openpose/tree/master/modelso

+### For Center of Gravity:
+- https://www.sportsbiomech.com/Books/Human%20Body%20Dynamics%20-%20classical%20mechanics%20and%20human%20movement.pdf, page 20 (Chrome PDF viewer)
+> The biggest part of the human body is the trunk; comprising on the average 43% of total body weight.
+Head and neck account for 7% and upper limbs 13% of the human body by weight.
+The thighs, lower legs, and feet constitute the remaining 37% of the total body weight